ibm-cloud-docs/cloud-object-storage/cos-secure-stored-content.md

 - **Monitoring**: to provide insights and information about what is happening with your data in your Secure Content Store.
 - **Key Protect**: a Key Management Service that enables you to manage and protect your encryption keys in a secure and centralized manner.

-Throughout the tutorial, you are provided with step-by-step instructions, along with helpful tips and best practices, which help you set up a Secure Content Store efficiently.
+Throughout the tutorial, you are provided with step-by-step instructions, along with helpful tips and best practices, which can help you set up a Secure Content Store more efficiently.
 So, let's get started!

 ### High level steps for the tutorial
 {: #high-level-steps}